nagytoth1/opencv-py-cpp-interop/README.md

 This means the myocr module misses the OpenCV DLL files.
 I have managed to resolve this issue just by copying over the .dll and .pdb files from the bin directory of the OpenCV installation path (<opencv_path>\build\x64\vc16\bin) starting with `opencv_world` to the directory where the `myocr` module is located (in my case it was `build\Debug`).

+After doing this you are able to run the main.py script with `python main.py` command.

 ## Generate stub for the compiled myocr module